 Step 2: Gather your paperwork.

 The first step in filing your taxes is to gather any information that proves you had income and deductible expenses for the year.
-Some common tax documents you should round-up include:
+Some common tax documents to gather include:

 - Social Security numbers for everyone listed on your tax return